Aleksey Yermolov: Legacy

-This is how Baddeley described him in 1908:

-"In person no less than in character Yermolov impressed all who came near him as one born to command.
+John F. Baddeley, author of Russian Conquest of the Caucasus (Chapter VI, 1908), described him in 1908:"In person no less than in character Yermolov impressed all who came near him as one born to command.
 Of gigantic stature and uncommon physical strength, with round head set on mighty shoulders and framed in shaggy locks, there was something leonine in his whole appearance, which, coupled with unsurpassed courage, was well calculated to excite the admiration of his own men and strike terror into his semi-barbarous foes.
 Incorruptibly honest, simple, even rude in his habit, and of Spartan hardihood, his sword was ever at his side, and in city as in camp he slept wrapped only in his military cloak, and rose with the sun."

 Since 2000, Kalach-on-don has been operating a multi-purpose ship of the KC-104-02 project named after the hero of the Patriotic war of 1812 — "General Yermolov", as an object of intangible heritage that preserves the historical memory of the people.